JonTvermose/BlazorLocalizer/README.md

 }
 ```

-If you do not provide a category for the localized text (null, empty or white space), `FallbackCategory` from your options will be used if that has been set.
+If you do not provide a category for the localized text, the calling class fullname will be used as category.

 ## Usage (Blazor Server)
 Not currently supported.